 As noted above, the actual annual incentive awards are based on an executive's performance against objectives established by the Committee.
 Awards may range from no award being earned to 200% of target, although attainment at the maximum award level would be extremely difficult and is not expected.
-Awards, for the positions of the NEOs over the last three years have ranged from 35.3% to 121.4% of target.
+Awards, for the positions of the NEOs over the last three years have ranged from 76.0% to 121.4% of target.

-The performance measures established by the Committee for the NEOs at the beginning of 2012, based on the annual budget approved by the Board, were allocated 90% to financial and 10% to strategic objectives.
+The performance measures established by the Committee for the NEOs at the beginning of 2013, based on the annual budget approved by the Board, were allocated 85% to financial and 15% to strategic objectives.
 The financial targets for the NEOs were based on the Company's net income and internal sales growth.
 In the case of operating executives who have responsibility for certain businesses, in addition to the targets for the Company's income and sales growth, a portion of their annual target is comprised of the operating income and internal sales growth of those businesses.
 The targets for net income are set at levels so that minimal levels of achievement must be met in order for any incentive award to be paid.
-The Committee establishes objectives for net income and internal sales growth which it believes is challenging but fair and consistent with the executive compensation objectives described above.
+The Committee establishes objectives for net income and internal sales growth it believes is challenging but fair and consistent with the executive compensation objectives described above.
 If the objectives are met, it is believed that the Company's performance should lead to greater stockholder returns.

-The financial targets for 2012 for the NEOs, other than Mr. Mosch and Mr. Sterkenburg, who have direct operating business responsibility, were internal sales growth of 3.1%, with a target zone of 2.6% to 3.6%, and corporate net income of \$323.7 million, net of specific items.
-The Company's target for internal growth of 3.1% was above what the Committee believed was the expected growth for the global dental consumables market in 2012.
-Sixty percent of Mr. Mosch's objectives, and fifty percent of Mr. Sterkenburg's objectives, were based on the same objectives as the other NEOs, and the remaining amount of Mr. Mosch's and Mr. Sterkenburg's target incentives were based on the sales growth and income from operations of the businesses for which each had responsibility.
-The components of Mr. Mosch's and Mr. Sterkenburg's annual incentive compensation related to operating activities is not material and the Company believes it would be competitively harmful to disclose the operating business objectives as that would enable competitors to identify what the financial targets and business strategies are for certain specific operating businesses.
-The targets for the operating segments are set based on the projected budgets for the operating businesses and are meant to be challenging and which, if met, would result in the operating business meeting its strategic objectives and/or outperforming its competition in the market.
+The financial targets for 2013 for the NEOs, other than Mr. Size and Mr. Sterkenburg, who have direct operating business responsibility, were internal sales growth of 3.7%, with a target zone of 3.2% to 4.2%, and corporate net income of \$349.5 million, net of specific items.
+The Company's target for internal growth of 3.7% was above what the Committee believed was the expected growth for the global dental consumables market in 2013.
+Fifty percent of Mr. Size's objectives, and fifty percent of Mr. Sterkenburg's objectives, were based on the same objectives as the other NEOs, and the remaining amount of Mr. Size's and Mr. Sterkenburg's target incentives were based on the sales growth and income from operations of the businesses for which each had responsibility.
+The components of Mr. Size's and Mr. Sterkenburg's annual incentive compensation related to operating activities is not material and the Company believes it would be competitively harmful to disclose the operating business objectives are set based on the projected budgets for the operating businesses and are meant to be challenging and which, if met, would result in the operating business meeting its strategic objectives and/or outperforming its competition in the market.

-The three strategic objectives which comprise 10% of the NEOs target relate to the accomplishment of important strategic activities of the Company and as a component of the annual incentive is not material.
-Additionally, these objectives are competitively sensitive as they relate to organizational development, strategic objectives and improvements in certain businesses considered important by the Committee and the Board.
+The three strategic objectives which comprise 15% of the NEOs target relate to the accomplishment of important strategic activities of the Company.
+These objectives are competitively sensitive as they relate to organizational development, strategic objectives and improvements in certain businesses considered important by the Committee and the Board.